How Is Pool Chlorine Made? Complete Manufacturing Guide

 Salt Water Chlorine Generator Process

-Your salt water chlorine generator essentially mimics the industrial liquid chlorine manufacturing process on a smaller scale.
+Your salt water chlorine generator uses direct electrolysis — the same low-strength, single-step method, on a much smaller scale — rather than the high-strength chlorine-gas-plus-caustic process used to make bottled liquid chlorine.
 When you add salt to your pool and run the generator, it electrolyzes the salt water to produce sodium hypochlorite directly in your pool.

-The process generates the same sodium hypochlorite as commercial liquid chlorine, but at much lower concentrations (typically 3-6 ppm).
+The process generates the same sodium hypochlorite as commercial liquid chlorine, producing it continuously to maintain pool residual levels (typically 3-6 ppm).
 This is why salt water pools still require proper water balance - you're still using chlorine, just producing it on-site.

 Quality Control in Chlorine Manufacturing